Beem fails to authenticate using Android 5.0 Lollipop devices

 Please update and advise.

-#7 Updated by Frédéric Barthéléry almost 4 years ago
+#7 Updated by Frédéric Barthéléry about 4 years ago

 You can use a software like wireshark to sniff the communication between your device and the server.
 But as the communication is probably encrypted you will have to provide the encryption keys of the server.
 That's why I recommand running adb logcat to get the log on the device instead.